Pennoyer v. Neff

 The case emerged from a dispute regarding a parcel of land, which now includes portions of Forest Park near downtown Portland, Oregon, secured by settler Marcus Neff.
 He had received legal aid to obtain the property from unscrupulous attorney John H. Mitchell, who sued Neff in 1865 for an alleged debt related to the legal service.
 Mitchell won by default, and Neff's land was sold off to pay the debt.
 Mitchell himself bought the land, and assigned it to Sylvester Pennoyer, future governor of Oregon.
 Pennoyer held the land for eight years before Neff sought it back.
 Pennoyer lost in every action against Neff in an attempt to regain his land, including his action in Federal Court which would reach the Supreme Court.
 Pennoyer was extremely embittered by the process, and carried his hatred for the Supreme Court into his political career.
 There is speculation that the unethical Mitchell may have falsified the original lawsuit, which may have itself emerged from an illegal deal between Mitchell and Neff.
 In the end, Pennoyer was left without recourse due to Mitchell's faults, and Neff recovered the land.

-The legal issues of the case turned on whether the court in question had the ability to extend personal jurisdiction over a defendant who isn't present in the state.
-Though Neff had settled in Oregon originally, by the time of the lawsuit he had allegedly moved to California.
-The lower court narrowly ruled in Neff's favor, mostly on the basis of Mitchell's untrustworthiness, but the Supreme Court turned the case into a sweeping treatise on personal jurisdiction.
+The legal issues of the case turned on whether the court in question could extend personal jurisdiction over a defendant who isn't present in the state.
+Though Neff had settled in Oregon originally, he had allegedly moved to California by the time of the lawsuit.
+The lower court narrowly ruled in Neff's favor, mostly based on Mitchell's untrustworthiness, but the Supreme Court turned the case into a sweeping treatise on personal jurisdiction.
 The Supreme Court's decision laid the groundwork for the complex common law of personal jurisdiction.
 It has been substantially modified in subsequent decisions, especially International Shoe Co. v.
-Washington, but some parts remain.
+Washington (1945), but some parts remain.
 It is frequently taught to first year law students in the study of civil procedure.